jochenleidner/ltools/README.md

 * spell
 * woc

-LTools were Written by and are copyright (c)2021 by Jochen L. Leidner
+LTools were Written by and are copyright (c)2021 by Jochen L. Leidner.
-<leidner@acm.org>.
-All rights reserved; see LICENSE.md for the terms.
+All rights reserved; see LICENSE.md for the license terms.